 Average specification of a large capacity roof box:

-This XX-Large, 22 cubic feet cargo box is sure to provide you with all of the space that you need when you are looking for storage for a road trip.
 Not only is this roof box generous in size, but it has been designed to be as aerodynamic as possible so that your gas mileage isn’t negatively affected.

 Because it is a larger roof cargo box, it has been designed with certain safety features in mind to ensure that you don’t run into problems when using the box.
 There are separate opening and locking functions on the slidelock system so you never have to worry about whether or not the lid is securely closed and locked into place.